Poisonous Plants in Vermont

 How can I tell if it's false hellebore?

-Ramps typically smell like onion or garlic when the leaves are broken.
-False hellebore does not have this smell.
 However, the smell alone does not guarantee that a plant you’ve picked is a ramp.
-Make sure to do your research before you go out, and be sure that you know how to identify ramps.
+Make sure to do your research before you go out, and be certain you know how to identify ramps.
 Consider taking a foraging class from a trusted organization.

 What happens if I eat false hellebore?

-Eating false hellebore can cause dangerous changes in your heart and you should seek immediate medical care.
+Eating false hellebore can cause dangerous changes in your heart, and you should seek immediate medical care.
 If you eat false hellebore, you may notice symptoms within 30 minutes to 4 hours after eating it.

 • Slowed breathing